-Appendix A Teaching Your Child the Rules
+Appendix A: Teaching Your Child the Rules

-In addition to The Basics (page 6), Riding Safely (page 7), Off Road Safety (page 8), Wet Weather Riding (page 8), Night Riding (page 9), Bicycling in Traffic (page 7 and Appendix A) and Downhill, Stunt and Competition Biking (page 10), kids need to be taught ... and to have frequently reinforced ... the following rules and lessons which adults are already expected to know.
+In addition to The Basics (Page 6), Riding Safely (Page 7), Off-Road Safety (Page 8), Wet-Weather Riding (Page 8), Night Riding (Page 8), Bicycling in Traffic (Page 7 and Appendix A) and Extreme, Stunt and Competition Biking (Page 10), kids need to be taught ... and to have frequently reinforced ... the following rules and lessons which adults are already expected to know.
 We urge you to take the time to familiarize yourself with these rules and to teach them to your child before you let your child ride unsupervised.